-Ask your employer to support your MTCPA membership – Sample Letter
+Ask your employer to support your MTCPA membership – Form Letter

 From continuing professional education to networking, the MTCPA offers the services and programs that you need as a CPA in Montana.
 When you join the MTCPA, you receive services, benefits and opportunities to advance and enhance your career.

 Membership dues are based on the MTCPA's fiscal year, which runs from February 1 to January 31 each year.
 Dues are prorated based on the time of the year you join and your dues class.